vivekguthikonda/-/_posts/2020-04-08-Visual-Question-Answering-System.md

 VQA is a task of free-form and open-ended Visual Question Answering (VQA).
 Given an image and a natural language question about the image, the task is to provide an accurate natural language answer.
 Mirroring real-world scenarios, such as helping the visually impaired, both the questions and answers are open-ended.
 Visual questions selectively target different areas of an image, including background details and underlying context.
 As a result, a system that succeeds at VQA typically needs a more detailed understanding of the image and complex reasoning than a system producing generic image captions.

 Moreover, VQA is amenable to automatic evaluation, since many open-ended answers contain only a few words or a closed set of answers that can be provided in a multiple-choice format.
-They have provided a dataset containing 0.25M images, 0.76M questions, and 10M answers (www.visualqa.org).

 ### Problem Statement: